Racial equity resource directory

 East Side Arts Council

-Belonging Circles is an afterschool project that uses the arts to help students build tolerance and life skills.
-A guide for replicating the curriculum is available free of charge.
-It includes lesson plans for easy projects that promote discussions about belonging in a community and also lists characteristics of successful afterschool programs.
-The curriculum is intended for students in K-grade 4.
+Belonging Circles is an afterschool curriuculm booklet for grades K-4 that uses the arts to help students build tolerance and life skills.
+It includes lesson plans for easy projects that promote discussions about belonging in a community, and lists characteristics of successful afterschool programs.
+A free guide for replicating is available.

 First Unitarian Universalist Church of Rochester